Jon Kelley: WFLD

 In November 2013, Kelley left San Francisco and returned to Chicago to join the FOX owned and operated station in Chicago to co-anchor Good Day Chicago.

 Entertainment Studios

 In June 2016, Kelley teamed up with media mogul Byron Allen, joining Allen's Entertainment Studios.
 Kelley assumes hosting and producing duties on several of Allen's television properties, including the revival of the late 1960s game show Funny You Should Ask, launching in syndication in the fall of 2017; the celebrity interview series Entertainers and the sports profile series The American Athlete.
 Additionally, Kelley takes on a role with Entertainment Studios Motion Pictures, working with Freestyle Releasing, acquired by Allen in 2015.
 Kelley also produces content for Entertainment Studios’ video news platform, TheGrio.com.

 Writings

 Kelley is the co-author of the book "Breaking Into Broadcasting," a guide to landing one's first (or next) on-air job in television.

+Shows

+Kelley hosts the TV show "Funny You Should Ask," A comedy show airing on ABC.